“Radical, outrageous, insightful…

 system, you’ll discover how farmers are learning to “grow more with

 less”— less inputs, less labor, and less harm to the environment.
-These

 PRODUCTION, PROFITABILITY AND ENVIRONMENTAL RESOURCES